fraserlove/chaos/README.md

 # Chaos in Topological Dynamical Systems

-A dissertation submitted for the degree of BSc (Hons) Mathematics for Fraser Robert Love from the School of Mathematics and Statistics, University of St Andrews.
+A dissertation studying the complex, chaotic behaviour that can arise in topological dynamical systems.
+Submitted to fill the requirements of BSc (Hons) Mathematics at the School of Mathematics and Statistics, University of St Andrews.

 ![alt text](images/bifurcation-inverted.png)